 Many holiday traditions in the U.S. probably seem weird from an outside perspective.
 For instance, trampling our fellow citizens to get a cheap deal on Black Friday, dragging a tree indoors to decorate, and gathering around in the cold with thousands of other people to watch a silver ball slowly drop a few feet.
-But some holiday traditions from elsewhere in the world seem downright creepy.
+But some holiday traditions that are celebrated in Europe seem downright creepy.
 Here are some of the strangest holiday traditions from around Europe.

 In case the thought of a stranger (Santa) breaking into your house through your chimney weren’t creepy enough, Austria and other central European countries have given the mythological man a sinister friend—Krampus.
 Krampus tags along with St. Nicholas, and while St. Nicholas doles out candy to the good kids, Krampus’ job is to punish the naughty ones.

 This demonic-looking character beats bad children with birch branches or kidnaps them in his sack and takes them away, never to be seen again.

 If you want to experience the true terror of Krampus, watch this movie about him (after the kids are in bed).

 Mari Lwyd, Wales

 Knock, knock.
 “Who’s there?”
-A horse skull puppet and it’s challenging you to a rap battle.
+A horse skull puppet, and it’s challenging you to a rap battle.
 This is the standard scene in Wales around the Christmas season, when groups accompany a person dressed up as a horse’s body with a (hopefully) fake skull on top and go door to door asking to come in via a rhyme.
 The people inside the house must come up with a better rhyme response in order to win.
 After the battle, the Mari Lwyd (which translates to “gray mare”) and group are allowed inside and given food and drink before they head off to the next door.